—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 He follows your gaze onto them, “Tito’s boys, yeah.
 Love those kids like they’re my own.”
 You brush your hair over your shoulder and nod.

 “Janet.
 I love this picture,” he lifts it for you to catch sight of, and drops it moments later.
 You look at him to pout your lips at the cuteness and tuck it back into the same lingering smile.
 “She threw up on me right after it was taken, too.”
-A breathy giggle escaped between words.
-“I didn't mind it, she was my baby,” his face displays the remembrance of joy.
+A breathy giggle escapes between words.
+“I didn’t mind it, she was my baby,” his face displays the remembrance of joy.
 Your eyes focus on his lips, and he speaks, with the words rippling through your sight and hearing.

 You then pick up a family portrait of himself, his siblings, Katherine, and Joseph.
 He fidgets with the hem of his shirt.

-“He's not a good man,” he says, attempting to put into words what he felt towards him.
-“I don't know.
-He's my father, even if he doesn't like us calling him that.
+“He’s not a good man,” he says, attempting to put into words what he feels towards him.
+“I don’t know.
+He’s my father, even if he doesn’t like us calling him that.
 He made me who I am, sort of.”

 “No.” You shoot a piercing glare.
 “You worked to become who you are.
 All he ever did was try to curb your opportunities.
 You shouldn’t give him the credit you deserve.”

 Waiting for the thick words to dissolve into the atmosphere, you drop yourself onto his bed.
 He shortly joins you.
-You glance at him out of the corner of your eye, while his gaze was fixed on your chin.
+You glance at him out of the corner of your eye, while his gaze is fixed on your chin.
 Your hand pats his kneecap and remains there, trying to soothe him through the sudden melancholy.
 His eyes work their way up from your chin to your lips to your eyes.
 Feeling his eyes on yours, you follow.

 He glances again, briefly, to lock his fingers into yours, then beholds your plump, thirsty lips.
 He cups your cheek, stroking it with his thumb.
-Your burning cheeks against his hand carried its temperature down his body.
+Your burning cheeks against his hand carry its temperature down his body.

-You pulled the collar off his shirt to rest on the bed alongside you without breaking away.
-Tangled in arms and legs, you sat on your sides, lips tying your souls together.
-He lifts his head to break it, strumming the strands of hair that lay disheveled on your forehead.
+You pull the collar off his shirt to rest on the bed alongside you without breaking away.
+Tangled in arms and legs, you sit on your sides, lips tying your souls together.
+He lifts his head to break it, strumming the strands of hair that lie disheveled on your forehead.
 A smile squishes your eyes upward, with breath traveling through your teeth.
 His hands reach to sense your buoyant cheeks.
-His own close-mouthed grin plumped cheeks formed under the pressure of yours.
+His own close-mouthed grin plumps cheeks formed under the pressure of yours.
 You peck the tip of his nose and rest your head in the crook of his neck.
-You two lay there for a while, with minimal movement except for his stroking hands.
-He felt the walls he had spent his life building up collapsing under the weight of this instant.

-Your hands were tied around his neck, with your head tilted upwards to receive his conversation.
+Your hands are tied around his neck, with your head tilted upwards to receive his conversation.
 “Just call and let me know what time, kay?
 I should be out of work by three tomorrow.”
 He nods.

 “Thanks for coming today.
 I really enjoyed myself.”